grafov/streamsurfer/README.md

 =================

 Utility to detect errors in HTTP Live Streams (Apple HLS).
-It may be used regular monitoring tool and mediaserver stress testing.
+It may be used as regular monitoring tool and for mediaserver stress testing.
 Features are:

  * parse M3U8-playlists (variant and single-bitrate playlists supported)